Presidential Commission on the Status of Women: Forming the commission

 The PCSW was the results of years worth of lobbying and activism by social feminists.
 Esther Peterson, founder of the Women's Committee of the International Confederation of Free Trade Unions, set up the Women for Kennedy National Committee in 1959 helping Kennedy in an extremely close race.
 In 1961, Paterson met with trade union women, including Dollie Robinson and Kitty Ellickson, and began to draft a proposal for the PCSW.
 Peterson sent the proposal to secretary Arthur Goldberg, who wrote to Kennedy using language from Ellickson's draft.
 This ultimately led to President Kennedy signing Executive Order 10980 which established the PCSW on December 14, 1961.

 When PCSW began in 1961, Congress began considering 412 pieces of legislation related to women's status.
 The PCSW's very existence gave the federal government an incentive to again consider women's rights and roles as being a serious issue worthy of political debate and public policy-making.

 The Kennedy administration itself publicly positioned the PCSW as a Cold War era initiative to free up women's talents for national security purposes.
 To win the global challenge against the Soviet Union, America needed the talents of all its citizens.
 Discrimination against women could mean that they were barred from important positions that they could fill.

 Eleanor Roosevelt, widow of President Franklin D. Roosevelt, was appointed to chair the PCSW.
 Roosevelt chaired the PCSW until her death in 1962.
-No replacement was appointed, but Esther Peterson, the Executive Vice-Chair of the Commission, ran the commission until its conclusion.
+No replacement was appointed, but Esther Peterson, the Executive Vice-chair of the commission, ran the commission until its conclusion.

+Despite the push for women's rights, the full extent of Kennedy's support for the issue has been disputed.
+It has also been noted that his wife Jackie presented herself as a traditional wife after the time Betty Friedan published The Feminine Mystique.